-I am using LanguageTool premium version as a browser extension.
-Almost all the writing I do is online and thus the browser extension is perfect for me.
+I am using the LanguageTool premium version as a browser extension.
+Almost all my writing is done online, and thus the browser extension is perfect for me.

 The most convenient way to try LanguageTool is by using its browser extension.
-Install the browser add-on and next time you type anything in the browser, LanguageTool will start checking your text for grammatical and spelling errors.
+Install the browser add-on, and the next time you type anything in the browser, LanguageTool will start checking your text for grammatical and spelling errors.
 It will also check for styling errors.